Mainrich International

 • Always add a 30°C safety margin above your expected max temperature

 Key Insight: We see many robotics companies start with N52 (highest flux) and then have demagnetization problems in the field.
-N48SH with GBD processing is almost always the better choice - it gives you thermal safety margin with only a 5% reduction in flux compared to N52.
+N48SH with GBD processing is almost always the better choice — it gives you thermal safety margin with only a 5% reduction in flux compared to N52.
+See the N45SH vs N48SH comparison for the practical SH-grade trade-off.

 04